 Nov.
 12: Parliamentary campaigning begins.
 On Nov 20, thousands protest in Tangier, Casablanca, and Rabat to demand an election boycott.

 Nov.
-25: Election proceeds.
+25: Morocco holds parliamentary elections.
 The moderate Islamist Justice and Development Party (PJD) wins a plurality of parliamentary seats and the right to name the prime minister.
 But voter turnout is only 45 percent.

 Dec.
 8: The PJD forms a coalition that includes two secular parties, the Popular Movement and Istiqlal.
 Together, they hold 199 seats, one more than a majority.